gotmachine/StuckOnLoadingPartUpgradesFix/README.md

 I've initially tried to make a `Mono.Cecil` based patcher for the KSP `Assembly-CSharp.dll` assembly, however `Mono.Cecil` fails to rewrite the KSP assembly correctly due to obfuscation.

 So the fix is implemented through [BepInEx](https://github.com/BepInEx/BepInEx), a popular Unity/XNA runtime patcher and plugin framework used for many games (Valheim, Outwards, WorldBox...).

+### Changelog

+- V1.1 : Added fixes for AssemblyLoader crashes on dlls containing no `FileVersion` attribute, or non-managed dlls.
+- V1.0 : Initial release

 ### Licensing